When is a Resident Agent Required in Kansas?

 Sole proprietorships and general partnerships do not need a resident agent.

-Who can be a resident agent in Kansas?
+How is a resident agent appointed in Kansas?

 If the resident agent changes, the entity is required to file a change of resident agent.